Interior Design Scandinavian Style: - Essentials for Bright, Cozy Spaces

 • Interior Design Scandinavian Style - Explore Trending Ideas | Paintit.ai - 11

-Choose seating that looks good but feels even better.
+Select seating that looks good and feels better.
 Add plush cushions and soft blankets to your sofa or bed.
-Consider ergonomic chairs for workspaces.
-Comfort doesn’t mean sacrificing style—look for pieces that do both.
+Consider ergonomic chairs for the workplace.
+Comfort doesn’t have to come at the expense of style, so choose wisely.

 • Interior Design Scandinavian Style - Explore Trending Ideas | Paintit.ai - 12

-Hang a few large-scale prints or paintings with simple, unadorned frames to create a gallery-like effect.
-Stick to calming landscapes, abstract shapes, or minimal line art.
-Align artwork at eye level and leave plenty of space around each piece for balance.
+Hang a few large-scale prints or paintings with simple frames to achieve an art-gallery effect.
+Stick to calming landscapes, abstract shapes, or minimal line graphics.
+Align artwork at eye level and ensure that there is ample space around each piece for proper balance.

 • Interior Design Scandinavian Style - Explore Trending Ideas | Paintit.ai - 13